MPIDR/LC-30anniversary/README.md

 # The Lee-Carter method: 30 years on

-This repository contains the materials to reproduce the results of the paper "The Lee-Carter method for forecasting mortality: 30 years on".
+This repository contains the materials to reproduce the results of the manuscript "Thirty years on:  A review of the Lee-Carter method for forecasting mortality".

 ### Structure